ofiscal/tax.co/proposal-2020-07-28/inconsistencies.md

 ![corporate income problem graph](graphs/corp-income-written-0-100000000.0.png)

-Again, notice that the fraction of profits taxed is *negative* for a large range of extremely profitable companies.
-Here's the effect with that change:
+We see the same two problems here that we saw in the wealth tax formulas.
+For one thing, the fraction of profits taxed is *negative* for a large range of extremely profitable companies.
+For another, some larger corporations pay less tax than smaller corporations, both as a fraction of their profits and in absolute numbers of pesos.

+Here's the same graph after the two changes proposed above:

 ![corporate income solved graph](graphs/corp-income-intended-0-100000000.0.png)